Cosmic ray-driven bioenergetics for Life in Molecular Clouds: Some discussions

-This process is similar to the biological hydrogen microbes on earth which are catalyzed by hydrogenase.
-The ability to metabolize hydrogen is very common and appears to be innate to life on Earth.
-More than 30\% of the microbial taxa for known genomes have hydrogenase genes \cite{peters}.
-It was reported that 70 percents of gastrointestinal microbial species listed in the Human Microbiome Project encode the genetic capacity to metabolize hydrogen molecular \cite{Wolf}.
-If the Earth's atmosphere was initially rich in hydrogen, hydrogenases naturally evolved to generate energy utilizing molecular hydrogen.
-Actually, hydrogen molecules have been identified as electron donors in hydrothermal vent animal symbioses \cite{Petersen}.
+This process is similar to the bacteria that use hydrogen as an energy source catalyzed by hydrogenases.
+The ability to metabolize hydrogen is widespread and appears inherent to Earth's life.
+More than 30\% of known microbial taxa possess hydrogenase genes \cite{peters}.
+Furthermore, it has been reported that about 70\% of gastrointestinal microbial species listed in the Human Microbiome Project contain the genetic information necessary for metabolizing hydrogen molecules \cite{Wolf}.
+If the Earth's atmosphere was initially rich in hydrogen, it is assumed that hydrogenases naturally evolved to utilize molecular hydrogen as an energy source.
+Hydrogen molecules have been identified as electron donors in hydrothermal vent animal symbioses \cite{Petersen}.

-If the last universal common ancestor (LUCA) comes from the pre-solar nebula as in the Nebula-Relay hypothesis and is driven by the cosmic rays ionization of hydrogen molecular, LUCA used molecular hydrogen as an energy source and was one type of biological hydrogen microbes.
-Some researchers have already revealed that LUCA might be a heat-loving Hydrogenotrophs by surveying nearly two thousand genomes of modern microbes \cite{Madeline}.
-We introduced the Nebula-Relay hypothesis and these CR-driven bioenergetics from completely unrelated considerations, but provides a plausible explanation for these gene evolution studies.
+Suppose that the last universal common ancestor (LUCA) came from the pre-solar nebula as suggested by the Nebula-Relay hypothesis and was driven by the cosmic ray ionization of hydrogen molecules.
+Then LUCA is related to hydrogen bacteria and utilize molecular hydrogen as electron donor.
+In Ref. \cite{Madeline}, the authors found that LUCA may be a heat-loving microbe feeding on hydrogen gas by surveying nearly two thousand genomes of modern microbes.
+In Ref \cite{Lane}, the authors argued that the first donor of LUCA was hydrogen which is also consistent with our model.
+However, the electron acceptor is carbon dioxide in Ref. \cite{Madeline,Lane} which is different from the mechanism we discussed here.

-It is not easy to test this bioenergetic mechanism.
-Perhaps we can put the microorganism closest to LUCA into liquid hydrogen irradiated with high-energy particles and study its survivability and molecular biological processes.
+Testing this bioenergetic mechanism is challenging.
+However, one possible way is simulating the bioenergetic process of molecular cloud life by putting microorganisms closest to LUCA into liquid hydrogen, irradiating them with high-energy particles and studying their biochemical process.